TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

   automatically generate consistent, stable build/test environments.
 - **Python 3.8+**: our build system is constructed with Python given that testing is built with glotter, a Python testing library that leverages docker.
 - **Poetry**: our build system is managed and versioned using Poetry.
+Make sure to use version **1.8.0** or later.
+If you are using an older version, please update to the latest.

-With all three installed, the remaining dependencies can be installed using `poetry install --no-root`.
+With all three installed, the remaining dependencies can be installed using `poetry install`.
 After that, running the tests is a matter of running glotter directly as follows:

 ```sh